nayamat0911/nayamat0911/README.md

 :hearts: &emsp;I enjoy programming and sharing knowledge <br/>
 :computer: &emsp;Most used line of code `print("hello world")` <br/>
-🤔 &emsp;I’m looking for people who can help me with Outstanding given knowledge about python proggremming ideas and executions.<br/>
 :e-mail: &emsp;How to reach me: nayamat0911@gmail.com.<br/>
 <details>
 <summary>
-  ⚡ &emsp; You wanna know more about me?
+  ### &emsp; ou wanna know more about me?
 </summary>

 <br >

-I love sharing knowledge posts together for helping other developers, and that's why Learn Web deveelopment!

 #### My Web developer Career*

 "I'm a  new Python developer, I love Python programming.
 Coding and programming is my passion, I don't like a spent a moment without coding.
 I live without eating but I can't live a moment without coding.
 And I like to learn development from others.
 I find a lot of fun on learning New technology hunting.
 I want to be a good web developer in the future, and I want to do something new in web development.
-I believe that any  people dedicate for his works Allah help him".
+"I believe that any  people dedicate for his works Allah help him".
+I’m a people who can help me with Outstanding given knowledge about python programming".

 </details>